MUN-COMP3100/project-abhinavsalganiateam/FeatureDescriptions.md

 Dependencies: This feature will depend on the movie and TV show database module to retrieve information about available movies and TV shows, as well as a third-party location-based API service to retrieve the user's current location and search for nearby movie theaters or streaming platforms.

 State of implementation: This feature has not been implemented yet.
 Further development and testing will be required to fully implement and integrate this feature into the app.

+## Name of the feature: Content Moderation

+Description: This feature will allow the system to moderate user reviews and prevent spam and inappropriate content from being published on the platform.
+This will help maintain a high-quality user experience and prevent any potentially harmful content from being shared.

+Implementation strategy: The implementation strategy for this feature will involve using third-party services or libraries that provide content moderation and spam detection functionalities.
+These services will be integrated into the user review submission process, where they will analyze the content of the review and flag any potentially inappropriate or spammy content.
+The system will then either reject the review or send it to an admin for further review.

+Tools and imported packages and modules: Some of the tools and imported packages and modules that can be used to implement this feature include Google's Perspective API, Microsoft Azure's Content Moderator, Amazon Rekognition, and TensorFlow.js.

+Dependencies: This feature will depend on the user review management feature and the user authentication feature.
+The content moderation system will only moderate reviews submitted by authenticated users.

+State of the implementation: This feature is not yet implemented in the current version of the project.
+Further research and testing will be required to identify the most suitable content moderation service for the platform and integrate it into the system.